Steve Scalise and Jim Jordan running for House speaker as GOP race to replace McCarthy kicks off

 The race sets up a showdown that will test the abilities of both men to build support from a majority of the House GOP conference, the divides among which have been on display this year as Republican leaders navigated a narrow four-vote majority.

-In separate letters to their fellow GOP lawmakers urging their support, both Jordan and Scalise pitched themselves as unifiers who can build on the party's efforts to push back against the Biden administration's policies and advance a conservative agenda.
+In separate letters to their fellow GOP lawmakers asking for support, both Jordan and Scalise pitched themselves as unifiers who can build on the party's efforts to push back against the Biden administration's policies and advance a conservative agenda.

 Jordan, who is the chairman of the powerful House Judiciary Committee, jumped into the race first, telling reporters on Capitol Hill that support for his bid for the gavel appears "strong" based on the messages he's received from fellow House Republicans.
 He said the key priority for the next speaker is to unite the highly fractured GOP conference.

-He officially requested support from his GOP colleagues in a letter Wednesday, in which he praised the work House Republicans have done so far this Congress but said more has to be done.
+He wrote to his GOP colleagues in a letter Wednesday, in which he praised the work House Republicans have done so far this Congress but said more has to be done.

 "We are at a critical crossroad in our nation's history.
 Now is the time for our Republican conference to come together to keep our promises to Americans," Jordan wrote.
 "The problems we face are challenging, but they are not insurmountable.
 We can focus on the changes that improve the country and unite us in offering real solutions.
 But no matter what we do, we must do it together as a conference.
 I respectfully ask for your support for Speaker of the House of Representatives."